Masking

 • Adjustment

-• Can be used to change positional and rotational offset of the 3D mesh (relative to tracking origin).
+• Can be used to change position, rotation, and scale of the 3D mesh (relative to tracking origin).

 • Tracking